Nataraja

 This is Nataraja, the Lord of Dance.

-Nataraja has come to represent Indian sculptures more than any other figure you can think of and it is a compelling image.
+Nataraja has come to represent Indian sculptures more than any other figure you can think of, and it is a compelling image.

-Normally Nataraja is worshipped with Sivakama Sundari, as Parvati is known when accompanying Nataraja.
-Hence the slight turn of Nataraja’s face to the left.
+Normally, Nataraja is worshipped with Sivakama Sundari, as Parvati is known when accompanying Nataraja.
+Hence, the slight turn of Nataraja’s face to the left.

-This dance is called Ananda Thandava (Dance of Bliss) and Nataraja is said to have performed this in Chidambaram, a town in Tamil Nadu.
+This dance is called Ananda Thandava (Dance of Bliss), and Nataraja is said to have performed this in Chidambaram, a town in Tamil Nadu.

 This bronze is about 39 cm in height and 30 cm across.
-This is from Tamil language speaking part of India.
+This is from the Tamil language speaking part of India.

 (Visited Chennai Museum Bronze gallery in March 2018.
 On display is a Nataraja from the nineteenth century of comparable size and style.
 It may be after all 100+ years old)